All Episodes

 The farm in question was built by Gamisa Energy USA, covers parts of Portage, Washington, and Crescent Townships in Cambria County, part of Blair County, 60 miles east of Pittsburgh.

-The spokesman for Duke Energy, which now owns the wind farm, says it has a cooperative monitoring agreement with a U.S. Fish and Wildlife Service to determine whether bats are being harmed by the windmills.
+A spokesman for Duke Energy, which now owns the wind farms, says it has a cooperative monitoring agreement with the U.S. Fish and Wildlife Service to determine whether bats are being harmed by the windmills.

 So the windmills will likely resume nighttime operation about November 15th when the bats will hibernate until spring.